dilshodlatipov/google-api-test/README.md

 * Then go to APIs & Services > Credentials and create OAuth client ID.

 ## This instruction may not be up to date.
 So for more accurate information, please read official documentation of the google cloud service.
-#### Note that if you are not logging in as owner of spreatsheet, app may fail because of setted range protection for id column.
+#### Note that if you are not logging in as owner of spreadsheet, app may fail because of setted range protection for id column.
 And if you don't want to log in as owner than I recommend to delete lines 89-99 in this [file](src/main/java/uz/pdp/googleapitest/service/StudentSheetServiceImpl.java).

 ### Reference Documentation